 II Corinthians 13:5: Examine yourselves as to whether you are in the faith.
 Test yourselves.

-Our faith also represents the beliefs that we have a Christian.
+Our faith also represents the belief that we have as a Christian.
 We need to check as well whether our beliefs and the doctrines we hold are in congruence with the Word of God.

 Self-examination involves a humble and prayerful attitude toward God.
-It is the process of identifying the areas where we stopped spiritually growing.
+It is the process of identifying the areas where we stopped growing spiritually.
 We need to pray to God to show us our sins and faults.
 After recognizing them, we need to have the willing heart to change.

 Having the Passover attitude throughout whole year

 Passover reminds us that we must never stay stagnant in our Christian calling.
-We must constantly grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+We must continually grow in the grace and knowledge of our Lord and Savior Jesus Christ.